redBorder/redborder-documentation/docs/documentation/manager/reports/ch09_creation_reports.md

 ![Reports](images/ch04_img009-en.png)

-To create a new report,click on the drop-down with the text **New Report** and then click on the “New Group” button.
+To create a new report, click on the drop-down with the text **New Report** and then click on the “New Group” button.
 Complete the fields in order to create the report.

 You also have the option to import a report from a file using the **Import Report** button.
 At the same time, next to it you have a button to view the complete history of all reports you have access to.